-One of the most pressing environmental issues of our time is the greenhouse gas-induced climate change that will warm the Earth.
+One of the most pressing environmental issues of our time is the greenhouse gas-induced climate change that is warming the Earth.
 This may potentially change many other aspects of global climate and environmental systems, including the possibility of abrupt changes in climate and sea level.
 A more sophisticated and predictive understanding of the mechanisms of climate change and the effects on sea level change are needed to plan for the future.
 Glaciers and ice sheets contain records of past climate and ice thickness, which provide clues to understanding future climate.
 They also contain data relating to the physics of ice sheets and processes that control their stability and response to climate change.
 Furthermore, subglacial environments preserve unique biological and geochemical environments and hold clues to the history of ice cover.
 Extracting this information involves drilling and coring of the polar ice sheets, a specialized and challenging endeavor that requires extensive planning, technology, and logistics.

 The Ice Drilling Program Office (IDPO) was established by the National Science Foundation to lead integrated planning for ice coring and drilling.
 The IDPO and its Science Advisory Board (SAB) update this Long Range Science Plan annually in consultation with the broader research community.
-The purpose of this plan is to articulate goals and make recommendations for the direction for U.S. ice coring and drilling science, and for the development of drilling technology, infrastructure and logistical support needed to enable the science.
+The purpose of this plan is to articulate goals and make recommendations for the direction of U.S. ice coring and drilling science in a wide variety of areas of scientific inquiry, and to make recommendations for the development of drilling technology, infrastructure and logistical support needed to enable the science.
 A companion document, the Long Range Drilling Technology Plan is available online (http://icedrill.org/scientists/scientists.shtml#drillingplan) and is necessary to achieve the goals articulated here.
-Specific recommendations for the next decade include:
+Specific recommendations for the next decade for a variety of areas including climate change, ice dynamics and glacial history, subglacial geology and ecosystems, and use of the polar ice sheets as a scientific observatory include: